MSc Advanced Therapy Medicinal Products / Overview

 We require a relevant (medical, biomedical science subject, nursing or allied health) honours first degree (upper second or above or equivalent) from an approved higher education institution or evidence of previous study, research or professional experience that the University accepts as qualifying you for entry.

-Candidates with undergraduate degrees classified as lower second or equivalent may be considered after interview.
+Candidates with undergraduate degrees classified as lower second or equivalent will be considered after interview.

 Flexibility on entrance requirements will be applied to candidates with proven appropriate extensive professional experience.